-- Sections of the Student Application package are to be filled out online before you print them (page 9).
+- Sections of the Challenge Exam Application Package are to be filled out online before you print them (page 9).

 Challenge Exam Application Package